Key Takeaways

 What is a customer health score?

-A customer health score is a composite metric combining leading indicators of retention risk into a single signal — typically feature utilization depth, progress toward key success outcomes, and ROI clarity.
+A customer health score is a composite metric that combines leading indicators of retention risk — typically feature utilization depth, progress toward key success outcomes, and ROI clarity — into a single signal.
 It allows CS teams to prioritise at-risk accounts before those accounts know they are at risk, shifting the work from reactive firefighting to proactive intervention.

 What is the difference between feature usage and feature adoption in retention?